harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/quality-and-support-metrics.md

 <details>
 <summary>Dashboard time hygiene</summary>

-_Dashboard time_ is the time range selected by the user viewing the dashboard.
+_Dashboard time_ is the time range selected by the user when viewing Insights.
 You can configure the widget to show the hygiene score for all tickets created in the user-selected dashboard time.
 To do this, go to the **Filter** tab, select **Issue Created In**, and then select **Use Dashboard Time**.

 <!--img .gitbook/assets/image (33).png - Configure issue hygiene report -- filters tab - use dashboard time-->